david8862/keras-YOLOv3-model-set/README.md

 ### Evaluation
 Use [eval.py](https://github.com/david8862/keras-YOLOv3-model-set/blob/master/eval.py) to do evaluation on the inference model with your test data.
 It support following metrics:

-1. Pascal VOC mAP: will generate txt detection result, draw rec/pre curve for each class and AP/mAP result chart in "result" dir with default 0.5 IOU or specified IOU, and optionally save all the detection result on evaluation dataset as images
+1. Pascal VOC mAP: will generate txt detection result `result/detection_result.txt`, draw rec/pre curve for each class and AP/mAP result chart in "result" dir with default 0.5 IOU or specified IOU, and optionally save all the detection result on evaluation dataset as images

 2. MS COCO AP.
 This is a simplified COCO AP evaluation (comparing with [cocoapi](https://github.com/cocodataset/cocoapi)) without any additional COCO annotation.
 Will generate txt detection result, draw overall AP chart and AP on different scale (small, medium, large) as COCO standard.
 It can also optionally save all the detection result